Classical Greek Temples

 There is no really sharp change in the style of architecture between the Archaic and the Classical periods.
 One blends gradually into the other.
 For no particular reason, we actually have more archaic temples that survive than we do classical temples.
 The most famous surviving classical temple is the Parthenon in Athens, which mixes the Doric and the new Ionic styles.

-The Parthenon, a temple to Athena Parthenos, or Athena the Pure, was built in Athens in the 440s BC, using money from the Delian League's treasury.
-It replaced an earlier temple burned by the Persians.
+The Athenians built the Parthenon, a temple to Athena Parthenos, or Athena the Pure, in the 440s BC, using money from the Delian League's treasury.
+It replaced an earlier temple that the Persians had burned.
 The Athenians wanted the Parthenon to be the best temple ever built, and so it was made entirely out of marble (even the roof-tiles!), and with eight columns across the front instead of six, and with carved sculptures on the metopes.
 To make the Parthenon look even more like it was reaching for the sky, the architects curved many of its lines upwards in the middle.